ESAT: Engineering and Science Admissions Test

 Results for each module of the ESAT are reported on a scale that runs from 1 (low) to 9 (high) with scores being reported to one decimal place.
 There is no pass or fail.

-Results will be available approximately six weeks after the test date and are automatically sent to any relevant universities included in your UCAS application.
+Results will be available approximately four weeks after the test date.
+There are accessible to candidates via their UAT-UK account and are automatically sent to any relevant universities included in your UCAS application.

 Cost

-To be confirmed for 2025.
-The cost in 2024 was £75 if taken in the UK and Republic of Ireland, or £130 if taken elsewhere.
+The cost is £78 if taken in the UK and Republic of Ireland, or £133 if taken elsewhere.
 UK students in financial need will be able to apply for a bursary to pay for the test.

 Preparation